When a new toy line becomes successful, there are usually a bunch of cheaper copies created

 Star with Fashion & Fame", which is partly the same

 fashions.
+In box.

 This is the most interesting of the dolls, it very